-PRINCETON, N.J. – The Florida Everblades won their first ECHL Kelly Cup championship on Wednesday beating the Las Vegas Wranglers 3-2 in overtime in front of a standing-room only crowd of 7,290 at Germain Arena in Estero, Fla. to win the series 4 games to 1.
+The Reading Royals won their first ECHL Kelly Cup championship on Saturday defeating the Stockton Thunder 6-0 at Stockton Arena in Stockton, Calif. to win the series 4 games to 1.

 The ECHL is the primary development league for the AHL and the NHL.
 The ECHL and the AHL are the only two minor professional hockey leagues that are recognized in the Collective Bargaining Agreement between the NHL and the National Hockey League Players’ Association.
 The CBA states that any player on an NHL entry-level contract designated for assignment to a minor league must report if assigned to a team in the ECHL or the AHL.
 A player on an NHL entry-level contract assigned to a minor professional league other than the ECHL or the AHL is not required to report and can request reassignment to a team in the ECHL or the AHL.

-The Everblades are the first team since Cincinnati in 2008 to win their first Kelly Cup.
-Florida is the 11th different winner of the Kelly Cup since 1996-97.
+The Royals become the second consecutive champion to claim its first title, following Florida in 2012.
+Reading is the 12th different winner of the Kelly Cup since 1996-97.
 From 1989-96, the ECHL champion was awarded the Riley Cup.
-In the 24-year history of the ECHL, 16 different teams have captured the league title.
+In the 25-year history of the ECHL, 17 different teams have captured the league title.

-Everblades are eighth Kelly Cup champion without home ice
+Royals are ninth Kelly Cup champion with home ice

 Celebration at home & on road